lukas-sparnauskas/evalAIRR/README.md

 #### Observation-based reports

+- <b>`ks`</b> - Kolmogorov–Smirnov statistic.
+Parameters: list of observations you are creating the report for.
 - <b>`observation_distr_histogram`</b> - observation distribution histogram.
 Parameters: list of observations you are creating the report for.
 - <b>`observation_distr_boxplot`</b> - observation distribution boxplot.
 Parameters: list of observations you are creating the report for.
 - <b>`observation_distr_violinplot`</b> - observation distribution violin plot.
 Parameters: list of observations you are creating the report for.